-YEAR 1 AU TUMN SPR ING SUI SUMMER YEAR 1 COMPUTING AUTUMN 1 Be able to: • Log in safely and understand why • Create an avatar and add own name to it. • Save work. • Find saved work. • Find saved work. • Know how to see messages left by teacher. • Search to find resources. • Investigate topic section of Purple Mash. • Add pictures and text to work. • Explore tools and common icons. • Understand the importance of logging out.
-AUTUMN 2 Be able to: Understand the functionality of the basic direction keys on keyboard.
+YEAR 1 AU TUMN SPR ING SU MMER COMPUTING AUTUMN 1 AUTUMN 2 SPRING 1 SPRING 2 SUMMER 1 SUMMER 2 Be able to: Log in safely and understand why Create an avatar and add own name to it.
+Save work.
+Find saved work.
+Know how to see messages left by teacher.
+Search to find resources.
+Investigate topic section of Purple Mash.
+Add pictures and text to work.
+Explore tools and common icons.
+Understand the importance of logging out.
+Understand the functionality of the basic direction keys on keyboard.
 Use direction keys in a range of challenges.
 Understand how to create and debug a set of instructions (algorithm) Use direction keys as part of an algorithm.
 Change and extend the algorithm list.
 Find and understand examples of where technology is used in the local community (LC) Record examples of Technology outside of school.
-SPRING 1 Be able to: Understand the differences between books and e-books.
-Explore the tools of 2Create.
-Play the page created.
-Save changes and overwrite the file.
-Add animation to a picture.
-Add a sound effect, voice recording and music to a picture.
-Use copy and paste to create additional pages.
-Continue and complete an animated story.
-SPRING 2 Be able to: Emphasise the importance of following instructions.
+Be able to: • Understand the differences between books and e-books. • Explore the tools of 2Create. • Play the page created. • Save changes and overwrite the file. • Add animation to a picture. • Add a sound effect, voice recording and music to a picture. • Use copy and paste to create additional pages. • Continue and complete an animated story.
+Emphasise the importance of following instructions.
 Follow and create simple instructions on the computer.
-SUMMER 1 .
-Be able to: • Sort items using • Sort items on the the 'Grouping' ad Mash. • Understand tha represented in SUMMER 2 g a range of criteria. he computer using ctivities in Purple t data can be picture format. class pictogram. h to record the
+Consider how the order of instructions affects the result.
+Sort items on the 'Grouping' a Mash.
+Understand the represented in picture format. class pictogram. n to record the